SOS To Stress Day – June 30

 Beverly Beuermann-King is inviting media, employers, health care organizations and associations across the country to bring awareness to the issue of coping with stress.

-Since SOS To Stress Day falls on a THURSDAY this year, organizations and employers can set up a speaker series or organize a health fair.
-They can also post links to on-line articles and tools, develop and disseminate educational materials and/or start a social media discussion.
-It may be as simple as sending out a reminder that it is SOS To Stress Day and encourage their employees to consciously plan to do some activities that will relax, re-energize and reconnect them to friends and family.
+Since SOS To Stress Day falls on a Sunday this year, organizations and employers can post links to on-line articles and tools, develop and disseminate educational materials and/or start a social media discussion.
+It may be as simple as sending out a reminder that it is SOS To Stress Day and encourage their employees to consciously plan to do some activities that will relax, re-energize and reconnect them to friends and family over the Canada Day weekend.

 The more that we share our strategies with each other, the more that we understand that we are not alone, that coping is possible and that there is a myriad of choices out there for us.